cbp952/RBE2001_template/README.md

 | upstream Bytes |4 | 4 |
 | Contents upstream |1786  | value from 0-1 to indicate progress on current session  |

 This is a command to drive a robot directly.
-The values represent a relative motion from current location. +X is forward for the robot.Angle values are in degrees and translation values are in Milimeters.
-Azimuth values range from -180 to 180 with 0 along the robots X dimention.
-Elevation values are rotation values from -90 to 90 about the Y dimention with 0 being along the x dimenttion.
-Tilt values are rotations from -180 to 180 about the X dimention with 0 being aligned with the X-Y plane.
+The values represent a relative motion from current location. +X is forward for the robot.
+Angle values are in degrees and translation values are in millimeters.
+Azimuth values range from -180 to 180 with 0 along the robots X dimension.
+Elevation values are rotation values from -90 to 90 about the Y dimension with 0 being along the x dimension.
+Tilt values are rotations from -180 to 180 about the X dimension with 0 being aligned with the X-Y plane.

 The session ID is a random integer from 0 - 100000 indicating the current drive command.
-It will change when the target is updateted.
+It will change when the target is updated.
 It is used to differentiate between new commands.

 The command should return the current progress on the current command ID.